What’s wrong with these sentences?

 - A beautiful, vast, green valley.

-I’m Jenny Lucas, a native English copywriter from Leicester, at the heart of the UK.
+I’m Jenny Lucas, a freelance copywriter and content writer based in Leicester, at the heart of the UK.

 I offer a range of freelance copywriting and content writing services, both online and offline.